The e-Commerce Directive is a 2001 EU directive laying out the fundamental rules of online commerce within Europe.

 My message to Britain’s digital and tech professionals would be this: the eCommerce Directive, and whatever replaces it, is issue zero.
 Nothing – upload filters, GDPR, VATMOSS – is anything near as important or as critical as this.
 Do not let other issues distract you, don’t let resentment of the EU cloud your judgement, and don’t think you can code your way around this.
 You can’t.

-While the “no deal” advice pledges harmonisation with existing European regulations, including those on intermediary liability and general monitoring, the direction of travel for domestic tech policy is rather opposite.
+While the “no deal” advice pledges harmonisation with existing European regulations, including those on intermediary liability and general monitoring, the direction of travel for domestic tech policy has been rather opposite.